 May we arrange our flowers & assemble décor at the Inn?

-We highly recommend that all floral arrangements, centerpieces, and other décor items be brought completed and ready to place.
-If an assembly area is needed, an outdoor table can be set up near the Inn to work on decorations.
-The bridal party should bring all necessary supplies (tape, scissors, ladders, etc.) and lots of large garbage bags for packing and décor trash which needs to be removed from the Inn after set-up.
+We highly recommend that all floral arrangements, centerpieces, and other décor items be brought finished and ready to place.
+If an assembly area is needed, let us know.
+A table can be set up outdoors only to work on decorations.
+Please bring all necessary supplies (tape, scissors, buckets) and extra large garbage bags.
+All trash needs to be removed from the Inn after set-up.
+Please put boxes and containers back in the vehicle they arrived in until cleanup.
 Refrigeration is provided for the bouquet and boutonnieres.
 Décor or rental items are to be stored outside on the front decks or gazebo.
-Garbage left behind from decorating will incur an additional $100 fee.
+Garbage left behind from decorating will incur an additional fee

 Will Warm Springs Inn take care of decorating and centerpieces?

-Our staff is responsible for setting up all tables, chairs, buffet, & table linens, china, glassware and silver.
+Our staff is responsible for setting up all tables, chairs, buffet, & table linens and glassware.
 All additional specialty decorating needs to be done by the bridal party, friends or family.
 Please bring items ready to put on display.
 Candles are allowed if they are completely enclosed in holders such as hurricane vases or glass jars.
 They tend to blow out frequently, so battery ones are great and add a twinkle to the table after dark.
 Bringing extra lighters is helpful.

 How about outdoor fires, fireworks and sparklers?

 Once a burn ban has been declared in the county (usually by June 1st) there cannot be outdoor burning with the exception of heaters and propane BBQ’s.
 Chinese Lanterns, tiki torches, candles not fully enclosed, fire pits and fireworks cannot be used.
 Sparklers are OK if you have a receptacle with sand or water nearby as people partying especially children tend to burn one another.
 We are not liable for any injury caused by sparklers, so discourage their use.

 What about cancellations?